Francis Moto

 Professor Francis P. B. Moto (born 1952) is a Malawian writer, academic, and diplomat.
+He was the Principal of Chancellor College and then the ambassador to the UK and then Brazil.
 His home is Golomoti in the Dedza District of Malawi.

+Life

-He attended secondary school in Chichiri in Blantyre and was admitted to the University of Malawi in 1972, obtaining a degree in linguistics in 1977.
+Moto was born in 1952 and he attended secondary school in Chichiri in Blantyre before he was admitted to the University of Malawi in 1972, obtaining a degree in linguistics in 1977.

 From 1978-1980 Francis Moto studied at the School of Oriental and African Studies (SOAS) in London, obtaining an MA in linguistics.
 He was awarded a PhD from University College London in 1989.
 From 1990-93, he served as Education Attaché of Malawi in London, Later he worked as lecturer in Chichewa and linguistics at Chancellor College (part of the University of Malawi).
 From 1998-2005 he was Principal of Chancellor College.

-In 2005, following disturbances at the university, Francis Moto was removed as Principal by the then President of Malawi Bingu wa Mutharika.
-He was subsequently appointed High Commissioner of Malawi in London from 2005–10, and later served as the first Ambassador of Malawi in Brazil from 2011-15.
+In 2005, following disturbances at the university, Moto was removed as Principal by the then President of Malawi Bingu wa Mutharika.
+He was subsequently appointed High Commissioner of Malawi in London from 2005–10, and later served as the first Ambassador of Malawi in Brazil from 2011–15.

-Francis Moto's book Trends in Malawi Literature (2001) has been the subject of a detailed critique by Professor Harri Englund of the University of Cambridge.
+Moto's book Trends in Malawi Literature (2001) has been the subject of a detailed critique by Professor Harri Englund of the University of Cambridge.